 One year Brian caught the middle school principal in the hallway and asked him.
 The principal asked Brian if our child was doing well and making good grades.
 After that, he said, “Okay,” and told Brian what he needed to do.

 That year, my kids were going to miss more school than usual.
 They had been out for our Winter Conference and regional staff conference, plus some other days.
 That year we had to “un-enroll” at least one child because they would be missing too many days out of the school year.
 It wasn’t that big of a deal, but we needed to re-enroll them upon returning.
+(Update: This particular child, by the way, ended up graduating from the University of Texas with an engineering degree.
+So it turned out alright!).

 Looking back we are glad we made the effort to make it work, not assuming it wasn’t possible.
 We highly value our kid’s education, but we also value the experience, and the investment we were able to make in our kids and in the team as a whole.